fleetdm/fleet/handbook/customers/README.md

 ### Customer support workflow for Slack + Zendesk

 #### This section outlines both the automated workflows and manual triggers associated with Fleet's Slack integration to Zendesk.
 The purpose of this integration is to:
-- Provide Fleet with better SLA tracking on requests (especially those submitted outside of business hours)
+- Provide Fleet with better service level agreement (SLA) tracking on requests (especially those submitted outside of business hours)
 - Better track threads for issues that require advanced troubleshooting
 - Consolidate support requests into a single-source, searchable system for faster issue resolution in the future